The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks

 Download on the Mac App Store

-Written by Aaron Trickey (not by AI) since 2021.
-For questions, feedback, or support, please drop me an email at 3mc@casualprogrammer.com.
+Written by Aaron Trickey since 2021.
+For questions, feedback, or support, please drop me an email at 3mc@3mc.app.

 Using 3MC